 Getting to the designated Uber pickup area is kind of a hassle.
 Past the immigration area, you go to the Carpark area which, if I remember it correctly, is straight ahead.
 Once you walk past the doors, you turn right then take an elevator or the stairs down one level.
 You’re going to end up in an open parking lot with a ton of cars lined up against the curb.

 From here, you turn left and walk all the way to the end of the parking lot.
 You’ll know where it is when the line of cars is basically a blur in the distance.
-Our Uber driver waited there for a good 15 minutes and didn’t even turn the meter on until I got in and placed my bag in the trunk.
+Our Uber driver waited there for a good 15 minutes and didn’t even turn the meter on until I placed my bag in the trunk.
 He wasn’t allowed outside of that designated spot, so I went back to get my family and guided them to where our driver was parked.
 It may not sound complicated or stressful, but it was.
 Do yourself a favor and don’t split from your group – you won’t save time or make things easier for anyone.

 Eventually we all got in the car and made the 45 minute drive to the Grand Hyatt Hong Kong.
 The driver gave us tons of invaluable information on what to do and see in Hong Kong, along with some really interesting stuff about the local culture.
 Of course, I could have gotten some of this information from one of my college friends, who I learned had moved to Hong Kong.
 I didn’t know this the case until my last day (that’s what I get for never checking my Facebook timeline).
 I still had fun in Hong Kong and it’s good to know that if I do go back, I’l have a friend in the city.